Kenkron/burrowers/README.md

 **Minecraft Mod for Creatures that can Destroy Terrain**

 For too long, the players of the overworld have been out of our reach.
-Hiding behind wooden doors, and meter-thick walls of stone, the players have grown lazy an weak, imagining that they will never again need to pay mind to we, the most wreched of night creatures.
+Hiding behind wooden doors, and meter-thick walls of stone, the players have grown lazy and weak, imagining that they will never again need to pay mind to we, the most wreched of night creatures.

 *But they are wrong*